Ladeuzeplein

 The Mgr.
 Ladeuzeplein (Mgr.
 Ladeuze Square) is the largest square in the centre of Leuven, Flemish Brabant, Belgium.
 The square was named after a former rector of the Catholic University of Leuven, Mgr.
 Paulin Ladeuze.
 The central library of the Katholieke Universiteit Leuven (KU Leuven) is located on this square.

 Toponymy

-Among the local population the square was known as the Jerkarlisse.
+Among the local population the square was known as the Jeirkarlisse.
 This name is derived from the Clarisse religious order who used to have a monastery at this location, when it still was a sandy hill (jer refers in the local dialect to dirt, thus unpaved, as contrary to the adjacent Stiënkarlisse, the former paved Graanmarkt, now the Herbert Hooverplein).

 In 1783, the monastery was abolished and the city of Leuven bought the estate from the authorities, who had inherited it, in order to establish a market dedicated to the sale of wood.
 The hill was levelled off and the first house on the square was erected in 1812.
 At this time, the square was named the Place Napoleon ("Napoleon Square").
 Later, it was renamed the Volksplaats ("People's Place"), before acquiring its current name after World War II.